Groundbreaking Study Reveals Disturbing Brain Abnormalities in Trauma-Related Dissociation

 Brain functional connectivity abnormalities are a key focus of the investigation in understanding the underlying neurobiological mechanisms of trauma-related dissociation.

-Neuroimaging techniques have been utilised to explore these abnormalities, providing valuable insights into the intricate connections within the brain.
+Neuroimaging techniques have been utilised to explore these abnormalities, providing valuable insights into the intricate within the brain.

 Recent studies, such as those by Shaw et al. (2023), Lebois et al. (2022), Stevens et al. (2021), and Yang et al. (2021), have shed light on the disrupted functional connectivity observed in individuals with trauma-related dissociation disorders.